 The History of Crazy Nice People

 Immediately one thing was noticed.
 It was a lot quieter.
 Only our texts were being seen and read.
-It removed us from something we all felt about the subreddits we browsed but didn't notice it until it was gone.
-Toxicity.
-While the mental health sites are safer than your average subreddit.
-The toxicity is simply irremovable due to them being public by nature.
+It removed us from something we all knew deep down about the subreddits we browsed.
+It just didn't become clear until it was gone.
+The toxicity.
+While the mental health sites are safer than your average subreddit, the toxicity is simply irremovable so long as they inhabit that platform.
 The Discord server we inhabited had no toxicity.
 There was something more.
-It wasn't like interacting with non toxic people.
+It wasn't simply interacting with non toxic people.
 There was a special level of niceties present.
-Perhaps it was because we knew we shared a common ailment that added enough meanness to our lives.
-Maybe we just chanced upon being that similar.
-We found this level of nice to be therapeutic.
+Perhaps it was because we knew we shared a common ailment.
+Maybe we just chanced upon meeting others that similar.
+Whatever the explanation, we found this level of nicety to be therapeutic.

-It wasn't long before we decided we should bring more people in to see if there were others that felt as we did.
-If we were to be inviting people to our little club, it needed a name.
+It wasn't long before we decided we should bring in more people.
+We needed to see if others felt as we did.
+Of course, if we were to be inviting people to our little club, it needed a name.
 It was on the tips of all of our tongues.
 Perfectly descriptive.
 Perfectly simple.
-Yet according to Google, never spoken before.
+Yet, according to Google, never spoken before.
 Crazy Nice People!
 The name has stuck and never changed since.
 Its a legacy name.

 Sadly, the internet did what the internet always seems to do.
 It tries to ruin good things being done by good people.
 The name calling started.
 The lies began to be spread.
 Worst of all?
-The most hurtful.
-The most damaging.
-The most traumatic hate perpetrated by anyone by far was done by those who were sworn to keep us safe.
-The moderators of the subreddits themselves.
+The most hurtful?
+The most damaging?
+The most traumatic hate perpetrated by anyone?
+It was dished out by those who run the communities we were quite literally attempting to flee.
+A lot of tears were shed.
+In some ways, it even brought us closer together.

-Does anything said by the soulless moderators have truth?
+Does anything said by hate spewers have truth?
 That question is best answered with another question.
 Would the most toxic group ever to inhabit the psychosis support subreddits(they had the audacity to say this) ever decide to devote their time and effort to a completely selfless act to help underfunded public psych wards in poor living conditions?
-There are only two possible answers.
-"No" or "Yes, just this once, history has been made".
+There is only one possible answer.
+"No"

-You the reader are too smart to believe what has been written on Reddit.
-The Crazy Nice People are the do good folks who are going to turn hellish psych wards into, at the very least, some form of tolerable purgatory.
+The Crazy Nice People are the do-good folks who are going to turn hellish psych wards into, at the very least, some form of tolerable purgatory.
 THAT will be the history of CNP that everyone remembers for the rest of time.

 © 2025.
 All rights reserved.